RILAB/foRward/README.md

 ~~~

 The vignettes are HTML, so you must be on a system where your browser can be accessed by R.

+## Development pseudo-roadmap

+1. Expose more fwdpp functionality to namespace foRward.
+2. Expand the capabilities of simulation under the "standard" model to show what can be done in this environment.